b-fakhar/Data-Driven-Approach-for-Data-Classification/README.md

 Hyperparameter tuning is required to obtain best performance for some classifiers.
 For the methods that require hyperparameter tuning, two sets of results are reported: (1) default settings without hyperparameter tuning "Def", and (2) with hyperparameter tuning "Tune" ("Def" applies if unspecified).
 A recent study (Bahel et al. paper https://pubsonline.informs.org/doi/abs/10.1287/ijoc.13.3.210.12632), is considered here to select hyperparameter optimization methods and search ranges.

 ### Tools/Software
-Python (Scikit-learn, Pandas, Seaborn, Matplotlib, and Plotly), MATLAB, MOSEK, Latex.
+Python (Scikit-learn, Pandas, Seaborn, Matplotlib, and Plotly), MATLAB, MOSEK, LaTeX.